 So, what’s your business purpose?
 What gets you out of bed in the morning?

-Harvard Business Review on your purpose in context: Your Company’s Purpose Is Not Its Vision, Mission, or Values
+Harvard Business Review: Your Company’s Purpose Is Not Its Vision, Mission, or Values

-Focusing on work that delivers your purpose: Choosing clients: Why it’s important and how you can do it
+Work that delivers your purpose — Choosing clients: Why it’s important and how you can do it

-Empower your team to achieve the purpose: Employee engagement: helping the team create company culture
+How our team drives the purpose— Employee engagement: helping the team create our culture